jordan-carlile/stockAlert/README.md

 * JQuery
 * Twitter Bootstrap

-Hosted with github pages.
+Hosted with github pages, [live link](https://jordan-carlile.github.io/stockAlert/) .
 If you want to run it locally just clone and open in your browser.